AndrewJGregory/MessageMe/README.md

 - Direct, real time messaging
 - Sort messages by most recently messaged on initial login / refresh
 - "Seeing" a message
+- Using the arrow keys to switch between user search results, hitting enter to "click" on the user
+- Frontend vs backend user search
+- Archive a chat
+- Delete a chat

 ### TODO

+- Search messages
+- Mark most recent message as unread
+- Hover effect for messages that shows timestamp
+- Forgot password
+- Last active time
 - Group messages
-- Add visible timestamps to individual messages

-#### Bonuses

-- Emoji support
-- Send voice messages
-¯